Isovector density and isospin impurity in $^{40} \mathrm{Ca}$: Density distributions of

-In Fig.~\ref{fig3a}, the isovector density defined as a difference between the neutron and proton densities as $\rho_{\rm IV}= \rho_n - \rho_p$ is plotted by multiplying a phase space factor $4\pi r^2$.
-In spite of the overall success of the mean field theories in reproduction of experimental neutron and proton densities, the theoretical predictions of the isovector density are qualitatively different from the experimental one: the experimental result of the isovector density has a peak at around $r\sim3.2$ fm, while the mean-field theories predict a peak at $r\sim$2.5 fm with positive values (neutron excess) in the interior and negative values (proton excess) at the surface region.
-The theoretical predictions can be intuitively understood swelling of the proton distribution due to the repulsive Coulomb force.
+In Fig.~\ref{fig:PVC-den}, the isovector density defined by a difference between the neutron and proton densities as $\rho_{\rm IV}= \rho_n - \rho_p$ is plotted multiplied by a phase space factor $4\pi r^2$.
+In spite of the overall success of the mean field theories in reproduction of experimental neutron and proton densities, the theoretical predictions of the isovector density are qualitatively different from the experimental one: the experimental result of the isovector density has a peak at around $r\sim3.2$ fm, while the HF model with SAMi-J27 interaction predicts a peak at $r\sim$2.5 fm with positive values (neutron excess) in the interior and negative values (proton excess) at the surface region.
+The theoretical predictions can be intuitively understood as swelling of the proton distribution due to the repulsive Coulomb force.
 In the following section, we will theoretically investigate the behavior of the isovector density from a viewpoint of the isospin impurity in a nucleus.